rbouqueau/TTML_in_MP4_DASH_statement/README.md

 ### Introduction

 This document describes different workflows for the delivery of TTML content in MP4 and MPEG-DASH.
 It tries to provide hints on how to build such workflows based on existing tools.
-Its goal is to drive the development of TTML tools such that maximum interoperability is achieved.
+Its goal is to drive the development of TTML tools so that maximum interoperability is achieved.

 ### History and profiles for TTML: EBU work, HbbTV 2.0, IMSC